cszredwan/crazy.observable/README.md

 });
 ```

+## Proof

 I will soon upload a for crazyObservable validity that relies in the *discrete random assignment* implemented [here](./discreteRandomAssignment.js).
 I am also up to refactoring this code to serve as a singleton service for Angular apps as soon as possible.

+Note that calculations are done asyncronously and the number of emissions at each timestep is calculation on-the-fly.